IRISMeister/TestData/readme.md

 target.table=green_tripdata
 ```

-edit runCSV.sh so that IRISJAR points to the right jar file
+Edit runCSV.sh so that IRISJAR points to the right jar file.
+Run it
 ```
 (Linux) $ ./runCSV.sh green.csv.properties
 (Windows) > runCSV.bat green.csv.properties
 ```
 # To run CsvJdbc Driver
-edit green.drv.properties to meet the enviroment
+Edit green.drv.properties to meet the enviroment.
-edit runDrv.sh so that IRISJAR points to the right jar file
+Edit runDrv.sh so that IRISJAR points to the right jar file.
+Run it
 ```
-$ ./runDrv.sh green.drv.properties
+(Linux) $ ./runDrv.sh green.drv.properties
 ```
 # Info
 For more options, please visit